gmaggiotti/genetic_deep_learning/README.md

 # Genetic Deep Learning
 This project aims to use genetic algorithms to boost the learning of DNN.
 Building and training a family  of NN with same structure and hyperparameters from scratch but starting from different random weights.
-After a few epochs, mate the trained weights together in order to produce the next generation.
+After a few epochs of training, choose the networks that perform the best and mate their  weights together in order to produce the next generation.

 Main problems to solve when NN: